rahul200218/todo-list-react/README.md

 ## Usage

 - **Adding a Task**: Click on the "+" button to add a new task.
 Enter your task in the input field and press Enter to add it to the list.
-- **Deleting a Task**: Click on the trash icon next to a task to delete it from the list.
+- **Deleting a Task**: Click on the delete button to delete it from the list.
-- **Updating a Task**: Double click on a task to edit its content.
+- **Updating a Task**: Click on te edit to edit its content.
 Press Enter to save the changes.
-- **Highlighting a Task**: Click on the checkbox next to a task to highlight it.
+- **Highlighting a Task**: Click on the checkbox next to edi button to highlight it.

 ## Contributing